-If you suffered a non-work-related injury or illness and need help applying for disability insurance, contact the Alabama long term disability insurance lawyers at Abell and Capitan Law.
+If you suffered a non-work-related injury or illness and need help applying for disability insurance, contact the long term disability insurance lawyers at Abell and Capitan Law.
+We serve Alabama residents with LTD claims.
 We can help you file your claim and secure your full and fair benefits.

 You might not be able to work when you sustain an injury or get diagnosed with an illness.
 Taking extended time off can jeopardize your financial standing and prevent you from supporting your family.
 You might wonder how you’re going to pay your medical bills or if it’s possible to return to work in the future despite your disability.

 There are many questions disabled individuals have, and our long term disability insurance lawyers are ready to answer them.
 Applying for a long term disability claim is complicated and, unfortunately, insurance companies will often try to reduce or deny the benefits you’re owed.